 This support group explores topics relating to African-American women’s issues including race, relationships, personal power, finding balance, career, academics, family dynamics and self-esteem.

 Fridays: 12 – 1:30 p.m. and 2 – 3:30 p.m.

 The graduate group is an interactive process group made up of men and women enrolled in a graduate program at the university.
 Co-leaders will encourage group members to participate with each other in a manner that supports a safe space in which to grow and explore personal issues.
 The group leaders will use various methods to aid members in building healthy boundaries and relationships among themselves.
 The group will focus on but will not be limited to topics connected to the stresses of graduate school.
 Other issues like relationships, self-esteem, family dynamics and grief will be addressed as presented.

-For information on how to join a support group, call the Counseling and Testing Center at 404-413-1640 or walk-in for a consultation.
+For information on how to join a support group, call the Counseling Center at 404-413-1640 or walk-in for a consultation.